argonne-lcrc/user-guides/docs/running-jobs-at-lcrc/slurm-clusters.md

 # Running Jobs on Slurm Clusters

-This document complements the information provided on the [Bebop](../../bebop/getting-started-bebop) and [Swing](../../swing/getting-started-swing) Cluster pages, forming a comprehensive resource for running jobs effectively.
+This document complements the information provided on the [Swing](../../swing/getting-started-swing.md) cluster page, forming a comprehensive resource for running jobs effectively.
 Both pages should be referenced for a complete understanding.

 ## Job Submission Commands